 Doctoral studies at Rīga Stradiņš University (RSU) are offered in the scientific fields where doctoral programs are accredited in accordance with the Cabinet of Ministers Regulations No.1000.
-RSU currently has five Degree Committees entitled to award scientific degrees in medicine, sociology, law and political science.
+RSU currently has five Degree Committees entitled to award scientific degrees in medicine, sociology, psychology, law and political science.

 The doctoral degree is awarded by the Degree Committees for an independently developed and publicly defended doctoral thesis under the supervision of an experienced scientist (professor, associate professor, assistant professor or leading researcher approved as the research supervisor in accordance with the procedure prescribed by RSU).